davidmweber/scopus/README.md

     -d src/main/native/opus/ -stubs  za.co.monadic.scopus.Opus$
 ```

-You may have to adjust your classpath for your Scala installation.
+You may have to adjust your classpath for your Scala installation and version.

 Usage
 -----